Scout (comics): Scout: War Shaman

 These titles were followed by Truman's return in Scout: War Shaman, a six-weekly ongoing picking up the main character's story over a decade after the events of Scout #24, with the lead now a widowed father of two.
 To promote the new series, retailers were encouraged to create a display for the series in order to win original Truman artwork.
 The first issue reached #98 on Diamond Comic Distributors' chart in January 1988, a solid performance for an Eclipse title.
 Truman also produced the Scout Handbook, a collection of profiles, maps and other material, while Eclipse collected Scout #1-7 in the trade paperback Scout - The Four Monsters.
 While War Shaman #2 was delayed due to colourist Sam Parsons falling ill, War Shaman became monthly from #3.
 Scout: War Shaman #8-9 featured the character Beau La Duke (a fictionalised version of Eclipse sales manager Beau Smith), who then appeared in a backup strip in #14-16.
 As planned by Truman, the series ended after 16 issues, ending with Rosa killing Scout.
 Truman stated that Santana would not be resurrected, with the series instead slated to continue with the wider supporting cast he had built up.

 Marauder and Blue Leader

 A third book called Scout: Marauder was planned to succeed War Shaman, while Eclipse also produced a second trade called Scout: Mount Fire, compiling #8-14 of the first series.
 Truman planned a two-year break from Scout while he worked on other projects; however, Eclipse folded in 1994 before any new material could be published.
 As Truman retained ownership of Scout he was eventually able to seek out other publishers for Marauder and the planned fourth and final storyline, Blue Leader.
 Between 2006 and 2008 Dynamite Entertainment produced trade paperbacks, printing the first two-thirds of the first Scout series.
 Truman subsequently raised funds to continue the story himself via Kickstarter.
 As of 2024 work on Scout: Marauder as a full-length graphic novel is ongoing.

+As of August 2026, the project is over seven years late.